 That’s it!
 You have an automatic email response to send out in various circumstances when people submit a form!

 Amp Up Your Autoresponders in 123FormBuilder

-Every web form you build in 123FormBuilder offers a variety of autoresponder functions in addition to your basic acknowledgement email.
+Every web form you build in 123FormBuilder offers a variety of autoresponder functions in addition to your basic acknowledgment email.

 123FormBuilder lets you…

 - Schedule an autoresponder for delivery at a later date